janus-idp/backstage-plugins/plugins/ocm/README.md

              caData: # Base64-encoded CA bundle in PEM format
      ```

-   - You can bind the hub configuration to the Kubernetes configuration by providing the name of the hub as follows:
+   - If the Backstage Kubernetes plugin is installed and configured to connect to the hub cluster, then you can bind the both hub and Kubernetes configuration by providing the name of the hub in the `app-config.yaml` as follows:

      ```yaml
      # app-config.yaml